Physician Associate National Examination

 Example topic: Ear, nose, and throat

-A 28-year-old male arrives at the emergency department complaining of a severe sore throat, difficulty swallowing, and fever that has persisted for 5 days.
-Examination shows a temperature of 38.5°C, cervical lymphadenopathy, and trismus.
-The oropharyngeal exam reveals swollen and erythematous tonsils, with an asymmetrical mass in the right tonsillar region that pushes the uvula to the left side.
-Additionally, he has a muffled voice.
+A 28-year-old male presents to the emergency department with a 5-day history of severe sore throat, difficulty swallowing, and fever.
+On examination, he has a temperature of 38.5°C, cervical lymphadenopathy, and trismus.
+Oropharyngeal examination reveals swollen and erythematous tonsils with an asymmetrical bulge in the right tonsillar region pushing the uvula to the left.
+There is also muffled voice.
 What is the most appropriate initial management for this patient?

 1.